Find Trade Colleges

 • Signal crew members for movement of engines or trains, using lanterns, hand signals, radios, or telephones.

-Rail Yard Engineer, Dinkey Operator, or Hostler Required Skills
+Skills Needed to be a Rail Yard Engineer, Dinkey Operator, or Hostler

-These are the skills Rail Yard Engineers, Dinkey Operators, and Hostlers say are the most useful in their careers:
+Rail Yard Engineers, Dinkey Operators, and Hostlers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.